-Jessica R. Gross is an associate in both the Privacy and Cybersecurity and Labor and Employment Practice Groups in the firm's San Diego office.
+Jessica R. Gross is an associate on the Privacy & Cybersecurity team in the firm’s San Diego office and is the Lead Associate of the Blockchain Technology & Digital Currency Team.

 Areas of Practice